plutov/packagemain/13-go-kit-2/README.md

 ### Conclusion

-In this video we have implemented fictional Notificator gRPC service, registered it
+In this video we have implemented fictional Notificator gRPC service, registered it in etcd and invoked from another service Users.

+In the next video we're going to review the service authorization through JWT (SON Web Tokens).